 The trial judge, in this bench trial, rejected the defendants’ arguments, and the trial resulted in a verdict on all counts against the real estate agent and broker, who were found guilty of violating both the Real Estate License Act of 2000 and the Consumer Fraud Act.
 During the course of the defendants’ appeal, the case was settled for a confidential amount greater than the judgments the trial judge entered.

 Get Sound Legal Representation For Your Real Estate Matter

-Hence, if you encounter any issues in connection with the sale or purchase of real estate, attorney Standa can provide you with sound legal advice no matter which side of the transaction you are on.
-Mr. Standa is also available to counsel Realtors and Brokers as needed, both to avoid problems and deal with problems already apparent.
+If you encounter any real estate malpractice issues, including failure to disclose, in connection with the sale or purchase of real estate, get an experienced lawyer to help you.
+Attorney Standa can provide you with sound legal advice no matter which side of the transaction you are on.
+He is also available to counsel real estate agents and brokers as needed, both to avoid problems and deal with problems already apparent.